Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 This isn't 30 years ago or 40 years ago where the deficit was too high and out of control.

-We've we have reached a tipping point here.
+We have reached a tipping point here.

-Now I know that you, uh members of this audience, typify the American people.
+Now, I know that you, members of this audience, typify the American people, and you are way ahead of the Washington establishment.

-When is the last time that you saw an ad or anything sponsored by them attacking Obama, what he stands for, setting the terms, defining the parameters of the upcoming election?
+Let me ask you this: the Republican National Committee, when is the last time that you saw an ad or anything sponsored by them attacking Obama, what he stands for, setting the terms, defining the parameters of the upcoming election?

 They haven't.

-They're nowhere near caught up with us where we are and how we view the future of the country and the dangers that lurk not around the corner, but right straight ahead.
+They're nowhere near caught up with us, where we are, and how we view the future of the country and the dangers that lurk not around the corner, but right straight ahead.

 It's not the day for the politics of old where you just share power every four or eight years with the other party and act congenial with one another.

-And that's the DC establishment.
+And that's the D.C. establishment.

-They all live for the understanding they're going to win some, they're going to lose some, and uh so but the other side plays that for all it's worth.
+They all live with the understanding they're going to win some, they're going to lose some.

 They make us think that they're part of that mindset, but they're out to destroy everything we believe in.